villim/villim.github.io/_posts/2016-07-29-alfred3-workflow-unitconvertor.md

 To implement this requirement, just need 4 **Script Filter** and a very simple script.
 But it do cost me quite some time to make it clear how to generate result XML.

+## Source Code

-The source code is here [alfred3-workflow-unit-convertor](https://github.com/villim/alfred3-workflow-unit-convertor)
+The source code is in Github [alfred3-workflow-unit-convertor](https://github.com/villim/alfred3-workflow-unit-convertor)